mattwhi/AzureCapturCereator/README.md

 Usage
 -----------
-Before running the script you will need to deprovision the VM you wish to cancel
+Before running the script you will need to deprovision the VM you wish to Capture
  - Log in to the VM through SSH
  - Run <code>sudo waagent -deprovision+user</code>
 Once completed type <code>exit</code>